Vibrant Latino Festivals: Food, Dance & Culture

 Cinco de MayoMexicoCelebrates the Battle of Puebla with parades, mariachi music, and traditional foods

-CarnavalBrazilKnown for its samba parades, costumes, and street parties
+CarnavalBrazilKnown for its samba parades, vibrant costumes, and street parties

 Dia de la RazaMexicoHonors Mexico’s diverse population, rather than celebrating Columbus